NXT TakeOver: Portland: Reception

 The highest rated matches on the card, according to Dave Meltzer, were the NXT Tag Team Championship match and the NXT Championship match, which both received 4.75 stars.
-The Bálor-Gargano match received 4.5 stars, the NXT North American Championship match received 4.25 stars, the NXT Women's Championship match received 3.5 stars, and the street fight was the lowest rated match at the event, receiving 3 stars.
+The Finn Bálor vs. Johnny Gargano match received 4.5 stars, the NXT North American Championship match received 4.25 stars, the NXT Women's Championship match received 3.5 stars, and the street fight was the lowest rated match at the event, receiving 3 stars.